EMK2473/2-challenge/README.md

 # 2-Challenge
 ## Homework Challenge 2
+# Description:
+- This website was created to serve as a portfolio of my work in web development throughout this Software Development Bootcamp.
+It is designed to allow me to add and adjust my work and projects along the way.
+The site contains internal links that navigate throughout the site.
+Including my work, my resume, an about me section, and how to contact me.

 ### In this challenge, I:
 - Created a header that contains a title, an avatar, and anchored elements, that highlight when hovered, and are linked to their corresponding sites.
 - Created a Nav bar that contains something cool.